oroinc/documentation/backend/configuration/yaml/jsmodules.rst

 The map option enables module names to be mapped to each other depending on the required module context.

-For example, the |OroUIBundle| ships with an extended version of the jQuery library.
+For example, |OroUIBundle| is delivered with an extended version of the jQuery library.
 This means that all modules should receive the extended jQuery library from the OroUIBundle.
 However, since the bundle itself needs the original version of the library to be able to extend it, it must get the original version when requiring it: